How to Cultivate the Bushes That Yield This Delicious Berry

 The soil requirements of the Blueberry are very specialized, being unlike those of the other fruits and farm crops.
 The wild Blueberries grow on moist, sandy, acid soils and the cultivated varieties require similar soils.
 Sandy loams, if moist, acid, and high in organic matter, may be used, but compact clay soils with a high pH are wholly unsatisfactory.
 The optimum pH for Blueberries ranges from about 4.0-5.2.
 The symbol pH is a measure of soil acidity; see Soil Acidity.

 It is often possible to modify unsuitable soils for growing Blueberries on a small scale in the home garden.
-The acidity of the soil may be increased by the addition of sulphur.
-The addition of a pound of sulphur to 100 sq. ft. of a light sandy soil will lower the pH from 5.5-4.5.
-Heavier soils will require 3-4 times as much sulphur.
+The acidity of the soil may be increased by the addition of sulfur.
+The addition of a pound of sulfur to 100 sq. ft. of a light sandy soil will lower the pH from 5.5-4.5.
+Heavier soils will require 3-4 times as much sulfur.
 The sulphur should be thoroughly worked into the soil to a depth of at least 6 in. a year before planting the Blueberries..
 The acidity should be checked again before setting the plants.